-Dr. Ursano served as the Department of Defense representative to the National Advisory Mental Health Council of the National Institutes of Mental Health and is a past member of the Veterans Affairs Mental Health Study Section and the National Institute of Mental Health Rapid Trauma and Disaster Grant Review Section.
-He is a Distinguished Life Fellow in the American Psychiatric Association and a Fellow of the American College of Psychiatrists.
+Dr. Ursano served as the Department of Defense representative to the National Advisory Mental Health Council of the National Institute of Mental Health and is a past member of the Veterans Affairs Mental Health Study Section and the National Institute of Mental Health Rapid Trauma and Disaster Grant Review Section.
+He is a Distinguished Life Fellow in the American Psychiatric Association.
+He is a Fellow of the American College of Psychiatrists.
 Dr. Ursano was the first Chairman of the American Psychiatric Association’s Committee on Psychiatric Dimensions of Disaster.
 This work greatly aided the integration of psychiatry and public health in times of disaster and terrorism.
 Dr. Ursano was an invited participant to the White House Mental Health Conference in 1999.
-He has received the Department of Defense Humanitarian Service Award and the highest award of the International Traumatic Stress Society, The Lifetime Achievement Award, for “outstanding and fundamental contributions to understanding traumatic stress.”
+He has received the Department of Defense Humanitarian Service Award, the Lifetime Achievement Award of the International Society for Traumatic Stress Studies, and APA’s Bruno Lima Award in Disaster Psychiatry.
 He is the recipient of the William C. Porter Award from the Association of Military Surgeons of the United States, and a frequent advisor on issues surrounding psychological response to trauma to the highest levels of the US Government and specifically to the Department of Defense leadership.